 Moderate hearing loss: Do you find yourself constantly asking other people to repeat themselves?
-Then, you might be categorized under moderate hearing loss.
+If so, you might be categorized as having moderate hearing loss.
 People with moderate hearing loss generally are able to hear sounds between 40 and 70 decibels.

 Once you've found out your specific degree of hearing loss, you can find the perfect phone that suits your needs.

 If you travel often or need to understand telephone conversations both at home and at work, you may benefit from using a telephone amplifier, which increases the volume of the phone you already own.

 Compatible with both digital and analog phones, in-line telephone amplifiers are best for people with moderate to severe hearing loss.
 These devices increase sound by up to 40 decibels and generally have the ability to control the tone of speech.

 People with mild to moderate hearing loss can benefit from using a portable amplifier, which increase sounds by up to 30 decibels.
 These small devices attach to the headset on a telephone, with a built-in control for volume, making it super simple to make the conversation louder or softer.
 This is a great option for people who talk on the phone on a regular basis, because an incoming caller may have different settings on their phone.